prenaux/Queens/README.md

 An iterative solver that solves the N queens problem as defined on Wikipedia: https://en.wikipedia.org/wiki/Eight_queens_puzzle.

-Use gradle to build and run.
+Requires Java 1.7, use gradle to build and run.
 There's also an IntelliJ project.

 ## To build and run main
 ```